- Download our Moving to Toronto Guide (PDF)

 Toronto is the heart of Canada's working world and home to a number of large banking institutions.
 Expats looking for job opportunities in film, business, finance, biotechnology, aerospace, media, communications and IT will find this is a great place in which to build their career and gain lots of experience.

 Downtown Toronto is constantly expanding and boasts a variety of accommodation options for expats.
 The iconic CN Tower, which was once the tallest freestanding structure in the world, can be seen from anywhere in the city.
 Locals claim that navigating by the tower is a foolproof way to avoid getting lost, and this can be helpful for newly-arrived expats.

 Toronto has also earned renown as a world shopping destination.
-Those taking the time to wander down and into Yonge Street, the bustling Thomas Eaton Centre, Queen West Street and high street Yorkville will find a host of the world’s top names.
+Those taking the time to wander down and into Yonge Street, the bustling Thomas Eaton Centre, Queen Street West and Bloor-Yorkville will find a host of the world’s top brands.
 Many local stores and specialty boutiques find themselves wedged between exclusive European and American outlets.

 Toronto has a highly efficient public transport system.
 Almost every area and suburb has access to buses, trains and a rather unique streetcar system.
 The backbone of the city’s transport is its extensive subway system, which links most of the outlying suburbs to the city centre.